qlands/onadata/install.md

 ### Install required packages

     sudo apt-get install apache2 libapache2-mod-wsgi

+### Set the group owner of the directory /opt/onadata to be Apache

+    sudo chgrp -R www-data /opt/onadata/

 ### Copy the apache configuration files to the apache conf directory